xdrpp/stc/goxdr/goxdr.1.md

 }
 ~~~~

-Note that an XDR `Marshal` method can use a type switch to special
+Note that an XDR `Marshal` method can use a type switch to
-case certain types.
-However, this does not work for `typedefs`, which
+special-case certain types.
+However, this does not work for
-goxdr emits as type aliases--i.e. `type Alias = Original` and not
+`typedefs`, which goxdr emits as type aliases rather than defined
+types---i.e. "`type Alias = Original`" rather than "`type Alias
-`type Alias Original`.
-However, the `XDR_Alias` functions for such a
+Original`".
+However, the `XDR_Alias` function for such a typedef
-typedef checks for a method called `x.Marshal_Alias(x XDR, name
+checks for a method called `x.Marshal_Alias(x XDR, name string, v
-string, v *Alias)` and calls it instead of `x.Marshal` if it exists,
+*Alias)` and calls it instead of `x.Marshal` if it exists, allowing
-allowing code to differentiate type aliases.
+code to differentiate type aliases.

 XDR functions panic with type `XdrError` (a user-defined string) if
 the input is invalid or a value is out of range.